erigones/Ludolph/README.rst

 License
 -------

-For more informations see the LICENSE file.
+For more information see the LICENSE file.